zdravkov/kendo-docs/api/javascript/ui/grid.md

 The widget instance which fired the event.

-#### Example - subscribe to the "filterMenuInit" event during initialization
+#### Example - subscribe to the "filterMenuInit" event during initialization and change the default operators

     <div id="grid"></div>
     <script>